robertbasic/aoc2017/README.md

 Turns out going step by step proved to be really helpful for the 2nd puzzle, because I already had the function for cancelling out stuff, which doesn't count towards the total garbage removed.
 The rest was counting the number of characters between the opening `<` and closing `>`.

+## Day 10

+Ugh, this was a tough one.
+Again.
+I guess I'm not good with numbers.

+For the first puzzle, my first and biggest mistake is that I kept trying to build a new list out of the existing list.
+This ended up in weird bugs as I mixed golang's `append` with index access, as the new list kept growing beyond the size of the original list.
+Eventually I deleted all the code I wrote on Sunday and left it for Monday.

+On Monday I started from scratch and instead went with replacing items in the existing list.
+That quickly fell into place once I fixed all the out of index errors:

+ - instead of `sublist := list[position : position+length]` I had `sublist := list[position : length]` which was
+   good for the test input, but was broken on the real input,
+ - instead fo `for i := position; i < length; i++ {` I had `for i := position; i < position+length; i++ {` which
+   made `i` go out of bounds pretty quick.
+Again, was OK for test input, not so OK for real input.